Georgia Rental Agreement

 Georgia Required Lease Disclosures

-• Flooding Notice Disclosure (required for some leases) – Georgia landlords must provide a risk advisory for any property that has flooded 3 times or more within the past 5 years.
+• Flooding Notice Disclosure (required for some leases) – Georgia landlords must provide a warning with any property that has flooded 3 times or more within the past 5 years.

-• Move-In Checklist (required for some leases) – Georgia landlords charging a security deposit must provide an inventory of the rental unit’s condition in the form of a move-in checklist.
-This checklist may be separate from the rental agreement.
+• Move-In Checklist (required for some leases) – Georgia landlords charging a security deposit must provide a move-in checklist to document the property’s condition.
+This helps ensure accurate deductions from the security deposit upon move-out.
+The checklist may be separate from the rental agreement.

 To learn more about required disclosures in Georgia, click here.